reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 ### Task 1: Create the Stream Analytics Job

-In thi task, you will create a stream analytics job in the Azure portal.
+In this task, you will create a stream analytics job in the Azure portal.

 1. On the Azure portal menu, click **+ Create a resource**.